Karlovy Vary – A Day in the Famed Carlsbad Springs

 Geography

-As previously mentioned the town was conceived around its trade, and as a spa town that means hot springs.
-There are 13 main springs, but also 300 smaller springs.
-Though the center of the old town you will find the warm-water Teplá River, now basically a stone lined channel, witch flows into the much wider Ohře, the primary watercourse in the region.
+The town was conceived around its trade, that being the mineral hot springs that turned the city into one of the leading spa towns in Europe.
+There are 13 primary springs within the vicinity of the city, complimented by 300 smaller springs.
+Though the center of the old town you will find the warm-water Teplá River, now basically a stone lined channel, flowing into the much wider Ohře, the primary watercourse in the region.

 A Brief History